AbhigyaKrishna/AbhigyaKrishna.github.io/_posts/2024-05-30-What-is-a-core-language.md

 These languages do not contain too many helper functions/classes in their standard library.
 They are designed to be simple, robust and fast.
 They are the foundation of a language ecosystem.
 Libraries of these languages consist of basic constructs like file handling, networking, and data structures but enough to build an application with ease.

-Before we dive into the details, let's understand so key concepts about languages.
+Before we dive into the details, let's understand some key concepts about languages.

 # Compiled language vs Interpreted language
 A compiled languages is a language that is converted into machine code before execution.
 Let's take an example of Java.
-Java is a high level compiled language which means it is first compiled into machine code known as java bytecode.
+Java is a high level compiled language which means it is first compiled into java bytecode before getting executed.
 Then we use the compiled code saved in the output file to run the program.
 For compiling the code, we use a program called compiler.
 In this case, we use `javac` (Java Compiler) to compile our code.
 Some of the examples for compiled languages are
 C, C++, Java, Rust, etc.